So are LED lights really that good for your aquarium plants?

 How do you go about picking the right LED lighting for your aquarium?
 Our friends over at BulkReefSupply put together a handy YouTube video (below) explaining their methodology.

-Their video talks about how everyone’s needs are different, so there’s no blanket recommendation that will work for everyone.
+Their video talks about how everyone’s needs are different, so no blanket recommendation will work for everyone.

 Instead, you need to consider what you’re looking to get from your light fixture.
 Make a list of all those elements, and then rank them in importance.

 He gives his list as an example (it includes things like longevity and build quality, internal aesthetic appeal, included software and controllability, and more).